 What do kids learn when they watch “South Park”?
-What do our children learn when we consistently take them to movies that portray violence as a solution to conflict?
+What do our children learn when we consistently take them to movies that portray violence as a solution to the conflict?
 Our children are always learning, so everything we expose them to is having an impact.
 The more we share time with our family watching inspirational movies or reading positive materials, the more our kids learn that this is what we value.

-Even more important, let your time with your family reflect what you really value most.
+Even more important, let your time with your family reflect what you value most.
 What do you tell your kids is most important in life?
 What is highest on your priorities of values?

 Do your family activities reflect those values?
 If so, that is awesome.

 Unfortunately, many of us do it the other way around.
 We get tired, or overwhelmed, or depressed ourselves.
 We come home from work and reach for the TV, and grab a beer.
 We complain about our boss, yell at the kids, and model that life is not working out so well.